silvae86/silvae86.github.io/_posts/2022-03-10-review-my-mac-computers-since-2007-present.md

 ### One cable on each side

-On the 16'' MacBook Pro there was an annoying quirk.
-When you plug in display with a resolution larger than 4k (like the LG Ultrafine 5k) to one of the Thunderbolt ports, you could not drive another display via the Thunderbolt port on the same side of the laptop.
+On the 16'' MacBook Pro there was is a quirk for those lucky few that own a couple of LG's 5k Ultrafine monitors.
+When you plug in a display with a resolution larger than 4k (like the LG Ultrafine 5k) into one of the Thunderbolt ports, you could not drive another display larger than 4k via the Thunderbolt port on the same side of the laptop.
 Instead, you had to connect the second display to one of the ports on the opposite side[^apple-macbook-pro-connect-displays].

-This meant that when running a dual monitor setup, you had to either have the laptop in front of you when in clamshell position with one cable out each side of it, or have cables hanging out the sides of your desk.
+This meant that when running a dual 5k monitor setup, you had to either have the laptop in front of you when in clamshell position with one cable out each side of it, or have cables hanging out the sides of your desk.

 ## 2021 - MacBook Air M1 13'' - The best value in any laptop in recent years